Pool and Water Injuries in New Hampshire

 Every year thousands of people are injured or killed in water accidents.
 If you recently lost a loved one or experienced injury due to a water accident, you could be entitled to compensation.

-According to the Pool or Spa Submersion: Estimated Injuries and Reported Fatalities, 2013 Report by the Consumer Product Safety Commission (CPSC), every year an average of 5,100 pool or spa related accidents occur that require emergency room treatment.
+According to the Estimated Injuries and Reported Fatalities, 2013 Report by the Consumer Product Safety Commission (CPSC), every year an average of 5,100 pool or spa related accidents occur that require emergency room treatment.
 In addition, another 390 fatal accidents occur and that number does not include natural bodies of water like lakes or rivers.
 Sadly, the majority of these accidents happen to children under the age of 15.
 There are a number of ways that drowning accidents can happen.
 This includes:

 - Negligent lifeguards